Švábenice

 Švábenice (Schwabenitz) is a market town in Vyškov District in the South Moravian Region of the Czech Republic.
-It has about 1,000 inhabitants.
+It has about 1,100 inhabitants.

 Geography

 Švábenice is located about 9 km east of Vyškov and 36 km east of Brno.
 It lies in the Litenčice Hills.
 The highest point is at 465 m above sea level.
-The brook Švábenický potok flows through the market town.
+The stream Švábenický potok flows through the market town.

 History

 The first written mention of Švábenice is from 1170.
 It was owned by a local noble family that called themselves Lords of Švábenice.
 In 1309, they donated the village to the Zderaz Monastery near Prague, but sometime in the next decades they received the village back.
 In 1377–1400, the village was divided into several parts with different owners.
 In 1400, the convent in Pustiměř bought almost all the parts, only 11 homesteads remained for the Lords of Švábenice.
 In 1487, Švábenice was promoted to a market town.

 The convent in Pustiměř held Švábenice until its disestablishment in 1588.
 From 1588 until the establishment of a sovereign municipality, the village was owned by the Olomouc bishopric.
 The part with the 11 homesteads was bought by the Zierotin family at the end of the 16th century and annexed to the Ivanovice estate, where it remained until the establishment of the Švábenice municipality.
-During industrialization in the 19th century, the importance of Švábenice declined because there was no railway through it.
+During industrialisation in the 19th century, the importance of Švábenice declined because there was no railway through it.